• Skip to primary navigation

 A full ingredients list with measurements is in the recipe card below.

-Two shot collage of a leg of lamb on a chopping board and then the leg in a large pan.
+A leg of lamb in a large pan.

 Two: Mix together the harissa, remaining oil and lemon juice.